metalsoft-io/metalcloud-cli/README.md

 git push --tags
 ```

+A coverage report is generated automatically at each build by [coverall](https://coveralls.io/github/bigstepinc/metalcloud-cli?branch=master).
+There is a lower limit to the coverage currently set at 20%.

 It is a good idea to update the master branch as well (with no tag):
 ```
 git push